 These fellowships are designed to provide training in prevention research, epidemiology, treatment and substance abuse policy research.
 Candidates in this field may be focused on problems of alcohol, drug and tobacco abuse as well as broader areas of public health that relate to substance abuse, such as HIV/AIDS, mental health, medicine, psychology, social work and counseling.
 Previous Humphrey recipients in the substance abuse field have come from universities, community-based treatment and prevention program, hospitals, criminal justice settings and local or national policy agencies.

 The program is designed for young and mid-career professionals with leadership potential who are committed to public service.
 Applicants should have relevant professional experience and the potential for professional advancement.
 Women and candidates from minority and disadvantaged groups are strongly encouraged to apply.
-Candidates should demonstrate the required experience, skills, and commitment while also indicating how they can benefit from this program in ways that they have not experienced previously and are not likely to experience without the Humphrey program.
-Candidates should be proficient in both written and spoken English and will be required to take Internet-based Test (iBT) of English as a Foreign Language (TOEFL).

-In addition to the General Prerequisites the applicant:
+In addition to the General Prerequisites, the applicant:

 Candidates meeting any of the following descriptions will be rendered technically ineligible to participate in the Humphrey Program: